mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 ...will launch Safari as if you had double-clicked its icon in the Finder.[^bundles]

-If you point `open` at a file instead, it will try to load the file with its associated GUI application.
-For instance, `open screenshot.png` on an image should open the image in Preview.
-You can use the flag `-a` to choose the application, or `-e` to open the file in TextEdit.
+If you point `open` at a file instead, it will try to load the file with its associated GUI application. `open screenshot.png` on an image will open that image in Preview.
+You can set the `-a` flag to choose the app yourself, or `-e` to open the file for editing in TextEdit.

 Running `open` on a directory will take you straight to that directory in a Finder window.
 This is especially useful for bringing up the current directory by typing `open .`